-So why do legitimate email marketers get falsely accused of sending spam?
+So, why do legitimate email marketers get falsely accused of sending spam?
 Sometimes it’s a mistake.
 But more often than not, it’s the marketer’s own fault.
 Here are some common reasons marketers get accused of sending spam:

 The marketer runs an online store.
 They’ve got thousands of email addresses of customers who have purchased products from them in the past.
 Now they want to start emailing them.
-Instead of asking people to join the email-marketing list, they just start blasting offers.
+Instead of asking people to join the email marketing list, they just start "blasting" offers.

 Ways to prevent false abuse reports

 Make sure your email looks reputable.
-If you’re not a designer, then hire one.
+If you’re not a designer, hire one.
 Your email needs to look like it came from your company, not some scammer who’s phishing for information.
 If your email looks unprofessional, who’s going to trust your unsubscribe link?

-Set expectations when people opt-in to your list.
+Set expectations when people opt in to your list.
 If people sign up for monthly newsletters but you also send them weekly promotions, they’re probably going to report you for spamming.
 Tell them what you’ll be sending and how often.
 Set up different lists (one for newsletters, one for special offers and promotions).
 Understand that there’s a difference between soft-sell newsletters and hard-sell promotions.
 Don’t mix them up.

 - A customer signs up for your email newsletter through a form at your website.

-Omnivore is MailChimp’s fancy algorithm that keeps our system clean by predicting bad behavior in a campaign before it even gets out the door.
+Omnivore is MailChimp’s abuse-prevention algorithm that keeps our system clean by predicting bad behavior in a campaign before it even gets out the door.
 We started working on Omnivore in 2008, and now we have a tool that’s constantly analyzing email-campaign and user-account data behind the scenes.